tluijken/Miniblog.Core.azureBlobStorage/README.md

 # Miniblog.Core.azureBlobStorage
-Core example on how to use Mad Kristensen's Miniblog in combination with Azure Blob Storage
+Code example on how to use Mad Kristensen's Miniblog in combination with Azure Blob Storage

 You can find the original repo at https://github.com/madskristensen/Miniblog.Core